Jess Thirlby

-Jess Thirlby (born 15 November 1979), previously known as Jess Garland, is a former England netball international and the current head coach of the England national netball team.
+Jessica Thirlby (née Garland; born 15 November 1979) is a former England netball international and the current head coach of the England national netball team.
 As a player, she was a member of the Team Bath squad that won the inaugural 2005–06 Netball Superleague title.
 She also represented England at the 2002 Commonwealth Games.
 As a head coach, she guided Team Bath to further Netball Superleague titles in 2008–09, 2009–10 and 2013.
 In July 2019, Thirlby was appointed head coach of the senior England national netball team.

 Early life and family

-Jess Thirlby is the daughter of Chris Garland, who is a former professional football player, and his wife, Patricia Cooper.
+Jess Thirlby is the daughter of Chris Garland, who was a former professional football player, and his wife, Patricia Cooper.
 She has two brothers, Adam and Ryan.
 She is married to Rob Thirlby, who is a former England rugby sevens international.
 Her husband also represented England at the 2002 Commonwealth Games.
 She is a mother of two children and stepmother to a third.